pixeloven/pixeloven.com/NOTES.md

     - contact section

 Blog
+- Experiances
+    - Flashbacks: CS Degree, Palomar, In a Time before (Retail, messign with computers on the flour)
-- Experiances as a EM
+    - As an EM
+    - As an IC
+    - Decision to go IC again
 - Learnings as an eng

 App